Plain language: 1951 to 2000

 In the United States, the movement towards plain language legal writing began with the 1963 book Language of the Law, by David Mellinkoff.
 However, the movement was popularized by Richard Wydick's 1979 book Plain English for Lawyers.
 This was followed by famous plain language promissory notes by Nationwide Mutual Insurance and Citibank in the 1970s.

 Concerned about the large number of suits against its customers to collect bad debts, the bank voluntarily made the decision to implement plain language policies in 1973.
 That same decade, the consumer-rights movement won legislation that required plain language in contracts, insurance policies, and government regulations.
 American law schools began requiring students to take legal writing classes that encouraged them to use plain English as much as possible and to avoid legal jargon, except when absolutely necessary.
 Public outrage with the skyrocketing number of unreadable government forms led to the Paperwork Reduction Act of 1980.

 In 1972, the Plain Language Movement received practical political application, when President Richard Nixon decreed that the "Federal Register be written in layman's terms".
 On March 23, 1978, U.S. President Jimmy Carter signed Executive Order 12044, which said that federal officials must see that each regulation is "written in plain English and understandable to those who must comply with it".
 President Ronald Reagan rescinded these orders in 1981, but many political agencies continued to follow them.
 By 1991, eight states had also passed legislation related to plain language.
 Plain Language Association International (PLAIN) was formed in 1993 as the Plain Language Network.
 Its membership is international; it was incorporated as a non-profit organization in Canada in 2008.

 In June 1998, President Bill Clinton issued a memorandum that called for executive departments and agencies to use plain language in all government documents.
-Vice President Al Gore subsequently spearheaded a plain language initiative that formed a group called the Plain Language Action Network (PLAIN) to provide plain language training to government agencies.
+Vice President Al Gore subsequently led a plain language initiative that formed a group called the Plain Language Action Network (PLAIN) to provide plain language training to government agencies.